- 1. How valuable could a material object be? (with J. Rasmussen) [abstract]

 I here offer a new way of handling a host of problematic cases that have gripped philosophers of mind over the past several decades.
-Attending to composition, I argue, can aid progress in these murky waters.
+Attending to composition, I argue, can aid in charting a path through these murky waters.

 I introduce and argue for a Priority Principle, according to which we exemplify certain of our mental properties in the primary or non-derivative sense.
 I then apply this principle to several debates in the metaphysics and philosophy of mind.